farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

-Dependency Inversion is closed because a component (often a class) specifies the list of dependencies it requires and what those dependencies look like.
+Dependency Inversion (DI) is closed because a component (often a class) specifies the list of dependencies it requires and what those dependencies look like.
 DI is also open because consumers can swap in different implementations of those dependencies to change behavior.
 We'll see an example of that soon.

 DI may seem like it requires a lot of extra types that feel unnecessary.
 This is partially an artifact of common Object-Oriented language choices.
 The
-overhead is less in other kinds of language, like some functional languages.
-And, sometimes, the extra types really are unneeded overhead.
+overhead is less in other type systems, like some functional languages.
+Sometimes the extra types really are unneeded overhead.
 However, this pattern will open up powerful possibilities that we'll explore more deeply in the next post about system structure.

 ## System Example: Email Notification
 It's time for an extended example.
-We're revising the chat/messaging system from the previous post.
+We're revising the chat/messaging system from the [data](./2022-09-16-1-OPC-through-Data.md) post.
 This time we want to sent users an email when they receive a message in chat.

 ### First Pass